i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/passive-monitoring/create-snmp-traps-definitions.md

 ## Add a manufacturer

-Within centreon, the root OIDs of the SNMP traps is filed by manufacturer.
+Within i-vertix, the root OIDs of the SNMP traps is filed by manufacturer.
 To add a manufacturer:

 Go into the **Configuration > SNMP traps > Manufacturer** menu and click on **Add**